jmc888/odin-calculator/README.md

 ### Basic Requirements

-- Support add, subtract, multiply and divide operations for integer and float (Not yet!) input.
+- Support add, subtract, multiply and divide operations for integer and float input.
 - Display result in integer when there is no decimal point; otherwise, round the result to the maximum digits that fit in the display box.
 - Display the latest result from the current level of operations even before a `=` button is clicked.
 - Handle order of operations elegantly before a `=` button is clicked, that multiply and divide have higher precedence than add and subtract.